 Two gotten rid of the requirement to have two SD cards in it which was a pain in the butt and post-processing and all that kind of stuff.

-they’ve also added a 1.7 inch screen on the front of it which is super handy for framing and figuring out what’s in frame because while it is a 360 degree camera you sometimes want to go ahead and use just a single chunk of that frame.
+they’ve also added a 1.7-inch screen on the front of it which is super handy for framing and figuring out what’s in the frame because while it is a 360-degree camera you sometimes want to go ahead and use just a single chunk of that frame.